Phalee

 Phalee also called as Phadang is a village located west of Ukhrul in Ukhrul district, Manipur state in India.
 It lies in the Indo-Burma Biodiversity Hot-Spot Region of the world wherein the flora and fauna diversity are very rich.

 Geography and Weather

-It occupies total area of about 49 sq. km.
-It has Red Sandy Soils and annual rainfall of 2000-2400mm.
+It occupies a total area of about 17 sq. km.
+It has Red Sandy Soils and an annual rainfall of 2000-2400mm.
 The average temperature is in the range of 17 °C.